The Complete Guide to Panel Interviews

 - Relevant Skills

-Panel members score candidate’s answers and do not interact with the candidate.
+Panel members score the candidate’s answers and do not interact with the candidate.

 Orange County Firefighter/Paramedic Assessment Center